 Singapore Krisflyer Lounge

-I decided to go to the Singapore Krisflyer Lounge first because I knew it would close at 5:45pm.
+I decided to go to the Singapore Krisflyer Lounge first because I knew it would close soon.
 The agent was friendly and informed me the lounge would be closing around 5:45pm, but that I could just switch to the EVA lounges at that time.

 It is a long, narrow room and was quite crowded as it was right before boarding for SQ 879 (Singapore's 5:35pm flight to Singapore).